sevyharris/MonteCoffee/documentation/tutorials/A_B2_reac.rst

     write('trunc_octa.traj', atoms) # see how the nanoparticle looks like

 but to assign the site types to the surface atoms, we use the coordination number to distinguish them, the (111) facet sites having a coordination number of 9.
-So coordination number of each atom is calculated and a list, :code:`surface_atom_ids` created in which the surface atom ids (coordination number < 12) are stored.
+The coordination number of each atom is calculated and a list, :code:`surface_atom_ids` created in which the surface atom ids' (coordination number < 12) are stored.

 .. code-block:: python